aws-samples/aws-cdk-managed-elkk/README.md

 python (3.6 or later) - https://www.python.org/downloads/
 Docker - https://www.docker.com/

-If desired AWS Cloud9 set up is detailed in the [AWS Cloud9 setup Instructions](cloud9.md).

 Update the constants values in cdk.json.
 Ensure that the kafka version is available via wget.
-Ensure the the named keypair exists and is accessible.
-The ssh comments using the keypair assume it has been added to the keychain.

 ### Create the Managed ELKK